Skip to Main Content

 Needs Assessment

 This needs assessment began in 2016 through the Texas Gender Project, funded by another Dean's Innovation Grant, started by Spencer Keralis, Julie Leuzinger, and Jennifer Rowe.
 We asked transgender Texans about their impressions of library services, then asked Texas Librarians about their knowledge of transgender issues.
 We shared our recommendations based on our findings with the Texas Library Journal in the 2017 article, Providing Inclusive Services to Transgender Customers.
-This research, along with the UNT Libraries excellent relationship with the Pride Alliance (the campus gender and sexuality education, outreach, and resource office) provided a foundation for learning the needs of our local community.
+This research, along with the UNT Libraries excellent relationship with the Pride Alliance (the campus' former gender and sexuality education, outreach, and resource office) provided a foundation for learning the needs of our local community.

 Additional research, including, but not limited to, the 2015 U.S. Transgender Survey, Stephen Kreuger's bookDrake's 2017 article, and Lyttan's 2019 article informed the initial proposal for the Trans Accessible Libraries Initiative and were crucial in the outcomes of the project as a whole.